Air Source Heat Pump Problems: Common Issues and Fixes

 Normal: Frost and Light Ice During Cold Weather

-When the outdoor temperature drops below about 5°C, moisture in the air can freeze on the heat pump's evaporator coil, forming a layer of frost or light ice.
-This is expected.
+When the outdoor temperature drops below about 5°C, moisture in the air can freeze on the evaporator coil.
 The heat pump has a built-in defrost cycle that periodically reverses the refrigerant flow to melt the ice.
-You will hear the fan stop and may see steam rising from the unit during defrost — this is all normal.
+Steam rising from the unit during defrost is normal.

 Abnormal: Heavy Ice That Does Not Clear